zackhanni/soundslikesoma/_services/02-mixing-mastering.md

 ## Music Mixing

 - $105 Mix and Master : Stereo Instrumental + Vocal Stems
 - $195 Mix and Master : Multitrack Recording 10 - 25 track stems
 - $260 Mix and Master : Multitrack Recording 25 - 50 track stems
 - Contact us directly for projects larger than 50 track stems

-Please send DRY audio stems to SoundsLikeSoma@gmail.com
+**What To Send**

+You’ll need to send equal length 24-bit .wav file stems in your native sample rate along with a reference demo mix to <a href="mailto:{{ site.data.contact.email }}">{{ site.data.contact.email }}</a>

-Use <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer</a> to send large files to us for free.
+We recommend using <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer.com</a> to send large files to us for free.
+Alternativly, you are welcome to use DropBox, Google Drive, or bring in a portable hard drive.

 <div style="overflow: auto;">
   <a target="_blank" href="https://checkout.square.site/buy/YXBZX5MSKEH53EPQAHZOQNQ7?src=embed" style="